Applications are made via UCAS.

 This means that there is a strict limit on the number of places that are funded by the Scottish Funding Council.

-Students resident in England, Wales or Northern Ireland are funded differently from those from Scotland and the EU and therefore the places available are allocated separately
+Students resident in England, Wales, Northern Ireland and Republic of Ireland are funded differently from those from Scotland and therefore the places available are allocated separately

 These allocations have been determined by the Scottish Funding Council and are based on historical intake patterns.

 Additional to the places above, the Scottish Government introduced an initiative to increase widening participation in Medicine.
-For 2020 entry, an additional 10 places were available for those living in the lowest in Scottish Index of Multiple Deprivation areas (known as SIMD 20 and 40).
+For 2022 entry, an additional 22 places were available for those living in the lowest in Scottish Index of Multiple Deprivation areas (known as SIMD 20).
 This did not impact the original number of places for the Medicine degree and was on top of the standard number of places.

 Applicants without a UCAT score (unless there is an exemption) will not be considered.
 If you are reapplying, you must resit the UCAT.

-You should take the UKCAT the summer prior to application.
+You should take the UCAT the summer prior to application.

 Apply via UCAS